Columbia-NLP-Lab/LionAlignment/README.md

 ## 🏋️ Training

-Training requires 4xA100 80GB GPUs.
+Training requires (at most) 4xA100 80GB GPUs.
 Please adjust the batch size and gradient accumulation steps if you have a different system.

 ### Stage 1: SFT